-How chromosomes keep their loose ends looseFebruary 6th, 2013 in Medical research /
+How chromosomes keep their loose ends looseFebruary 6, 2013 in Medicine & Health / Medical research

 We take it for granted that our chromosomes won't stick together, yet this kind of cellular disaster would happen constantly were it not for a protein called TRF2.
 Now, scientists at The Scripps Research Institute (TSRI) have discovered key details of how TRF2 performs this crucial chromosome-protecting function.
 The finding represents a significant advance in cell biology and also has implications for our understanding of cancer and the aging process.